-So said my lovely husband, Philip Rogers, when he was diagnosed with stomach cancer.
+So said my lovely husband, Philip Rogers, when he was diagnosed with stomach cancer in the autumn of 2010.
 He did heal, immensely, on all levels except the physical.
 But the last 14 months in his body was the most intense, intimate and loving of his whole 66 years, partly because he wrote the blog you will find on this site.

-Here is the original home page he wrote:
+Here is the original home page Philip wrote:

 “I want to say up front that cancer can help you heal yourself.
 That cancer can be a motivator for you to change and grow.
 It is not all doom, gloom and death.